 No. 20 Sun Devils rally from 18 down to beat Georgia 76-74

-No. 20 Sun Devils rally from 18 down to beat Georgia 76-74Arizona State guard Luguentz Dort (0) drives the lane against Georgia forward Nicolas Claxton during the second half of an NCAA college basketball game Saturday, Dec.
-15, 2018, in Athens, Ga.
-(AP Photo/John Amis)

-ATHENS, Ga.
-(AP) -- Remy Martin scored 21 points, Romello White added 16 and No. 20 Arizona State rallied from an 18-point deficit to beat Georgia 76-74 on Saturday night.
+ATHENS, Ga. — Remy Martin scored 21 points, Romello White added 16 and No. 20 Arizona State rallied from an 18-point deficit to beat Georgia 76-74 on Saturday night.

 Martin gave the Sun Devils (8-1) their first lead of the game with a baseline jumper to make it 71-70 with 2:43 remaining.